 One of the burdens that accompanies home ownership is plumbing issues.
-And in condominium associations, a plumbing event can not only affect the home where the event occurred, but surrounding homes as well.
+Condo plumbing issues are particularly destructive because they can not only affect the home where the event occurred, but surrounding homes as well.
 We interviewed Eric Stein of One Stop Contractors to hear first hand the biggest plumbing concerns for condo associations, and best practices to prevent issues.

 HOA plumbing responsibilities